Matías Zagazeta

-Matías Zagazeta (born 8 September 2003) is a Peruvian racing driver who competed in the FIA Formula 3 Championship for DAMS.
+Matías Zagazeta (born 8 September 2003) is a Peruvian racing driver who is set to compete in the GT World Challenge Europe for AF Corse.

 Zagazeta is the 2021 F4 British Championship runner-up, and debuted in FIA Formula 3 in with Jenzer.
+He raced in the 2025 season of Formula 3 for DAMS.

 Early and personal life

-Matías Zagazeta was born on 8 September 2003 in Lima, where he grew up.
+Zagazeta was born on 8 September 2003 in Lima, where he grew up.
 He moved to England at the end of 2019 just before his single-seater debut in the 2020 F4 British Championship.

 Away from racing, Zagazeta is an Arsenal F.C. supporter.

-Career
+Early career

 Karting

 A three-time national karting champion having begun his career at the age of eight, Zagazeta quickly switched to international competition, primarily in America.
 He crossed the pond in 2017, competing in various IAME and WSK events, as well as the CIK-FIA Karting European Championship.
 He finished 14th in the X30 Senior class of the IAME Winter Cup in 2019, his last year of Karting.

 Formula 4

 2020

 After testing Formula 4 machinery for the first time in late 2019, Zagazeta signed with British F4 giants Carlin for his single-seater debut the following year.
-Having left behind all his family in Lima and racing in unfamiliar tracks, the Peruvian endured a difficult season, eventually only scoring 34 points.
+Having left behind all his family in Lima and racing in unfamiliar tracks, Zagazeta endured a difficult season, eventually only scoring 34 points.
 He finished a lowly 12th in the championship, as the second last full-time driver, far from his teammates Zak O'Sullivan and Christian Mansell, second and seventh respectively.